 Tuesday, September 11, 2018, 11:30AM-1:30PM

-Invited speaker: Rear Admiral Jeffrey Brady, MD, MPH, United States Public Health Service
+Speaker: Rear Admiral Jeffrey Brady, United States Public Health Service

 Before moving to AHRQ in December 2006, Brady served as a medical officer and clinical reviewer for the Food and Drug Administration’s Office of Vaccines, as a medical epidemiologist for the Department of Defense, and as a primary care physician in the U.S. Navy.